Dresher Ensemble Artist Residency 2022 Awards

 Hannah Meleokaiao Ayasse & Zack Parrinella:

-Analogous Machinery is a first-time collaboration between dance artist Hannah Meleokaiao Ayasse and filmmaker Zack Parrinella.
+HOUSE/BODY/COCOON is a first-time collaboration between dance artist Hannah Meleokaiao Ayasse and filmmaker Zack Parrinella.
 The work will be an expanded cinema performance installation.
 With the residency, the artists will build a set made of film loops, projection, body-shaped containers (plaster casts, wooden and wireframes), and kinetic sets that will serve as the physical environment for the creation of films, improvisational dance scores, and movement characters.
 The work will center on the concepts of identity formation, shapeshifting, and adaptability.
-Recognizing that contextual containers (the environments and communities we exist within) significantly impact identity, Hannah and Zack are physicalizing the ephemeral feeling of “code-switching,” or existing in multiple containers and adapting to move fluidly between them.

 Kat Gorospe Cole + Jeffrey Yip: QUAKE